 - Conducting research on risk factors associated with suicide in order to inform suicide prevention initiatives;

-- Creating a psychoeducational program to prevent bullying behavior in K-12 schools;
+- Creating psychoeducational programs to promote prosocial behaviors and prevent bullying in K-12 schools;

 - Training counselors to be multiculturally competent so as to reduce incidences of racial microaggressions in cross-racial counseling relationships;